sstur/drift/readme.md

  * Utilities like Logging, MD5, Date formatting, URL parsing, etc

 ##View Layer
-Currently we are using the fantastic Liquid templating engine ported to JS by (darthapo) [http://github.com/darthapo/liquid.js] with modifications to fit in our framework.
-It turns out this is a bit heavy for our purposes so there are plans to port one more option and implement an interface for choosing the templating module from the config (providing each conforms to a simple interface).
-Pre-compiling and caching the templates for performance would be the next step.
+Jinja templates coming soon..

 ##Data Persistence
-Database interfaces are particularly hard to abstract in a truly platform agnostic way, so this is in the early stages at this point.
-SQLite will probably be the first adapter to work across the supported platforms, and will likely use an API similar to node-sqlite3 or the WebSQL proposal.
-MySQL will be next, or possibly CouchDB which is an easy one due to it's pure HTTP interface.
+Database interfaces are particularly hard to abstract in a truly platform agnostic way.
+SQLite and MySQL are the first adapters to be implemented.
+Plans for Mongo/CouchDB are in the works.

 I am considering an ORM from the various existing Node and client-side libraries with the goal of being light-weight while providing a simple but complete interface.
-Data moddeling can get complex if we wish to support relational and NoSQL at the persistence level, but there are a lot of great Node modules out there that do just that.
+Data modeling can get complex if we want to support relational and NoSQL in the same ORM layer, so this has not materialized yet but is in the plans.

 ##Controllers/Routing
 We include a rather basic routing implementation at the moment which does not provide a "resourceful" interface.
-Our aim is not to be a replacement for Rails-like frameworks, so simple routing is adequate at this point and keeps PlatformJS lightweight.
-This may change in the future as we build our first real-world apps.
+Our aim is not to be a replacement for Rails-like frameworks, so simple routing is adequate and keeps our framework lightweight.

 ##Todo

  * Better Test Coverage
- * Robust config options with multi-environment support
+ * More robust platform-specific config
- * Build process should exclude unused modules
+ * Modeling needs work (ORM)
  * Provide a way to write higher-level modules (like Auth) that can be dropped in to quickly build robust apps

 ## License (MIT)